-Oxfam America Advocacy Fund, Inc. ("OAAF") is a non-profit organization incorporated in Massachusetts, created to foster an environment supportive of long-term development and to serve as advocate and lobbyist for change in global public policy on poverty and social justice.
+Oxfam America Action Fund, Inc. ("OAAF") is a non-profit organization incorporated in Massachusetts, created to foster an environment supportive of long-term development and to serve as advocate and lobbyist for change in global public policy on poverty and social justice.
 OAAF promotes policy change at the national level and produces educational materials for the United States public on these same issues.
-OAAF is related to Oxfam America, Inc. ("Oxfam").
-Oxfam appoints the Board of Directors to OAAF and is the sole corporate member of OAAF.
+OAAF's sole corporate member is Oxfam America, Inc. ("Oxfam").
+Oxfam appoints the Board of Directors to OAAF.
 In addition, Oxfam provides certain supporting and other services to OAAF for which Oxfam charges the actual cost of services rendered.